Today's Top Gainer

 The major risks forming part of the Enterprise Risk Management process are also aligned with the audit universe, to the extent seen appropriate/relevant.

-a) Fiora Services Limited ("FSL"), a subsidiary of the Company, continues to render various services in terms of sourcing activities, warehousing, distribution, clearing and forwarding etc. FSL reported a total revenue of Rs.
-32.13 crores (Rs.
-45.22 crores in FY 2016-17) for the period under review and total comprehensive income of Rs.
-2.93 crores (total comprehensive loss of Rs.
-0.56 crores in FY 2016-17).
+a) Fiora services Limited ("FSL"), a subsidiary of the Company, continues to render various services in terms of sourcing activities, warehousing, distribution, clearing and forwarding.
+FSL reported a total revenue of Rs.
+30.28 crores (Rs.
+32.13 crores in FY 2017-18) for the period under review and total comprehensive income of Rs.
+3.22 crores (Rs.
+2.93 crores in FY 2017-18).

-b) Fiora Business Support Services Limited ("FBSSL") [formerly known as "Westland Limited"], a subsidiary of the Company, is engaged in the business of providing business support and consultancy services relating to accounting, merchandising, human resources, payroll etc. FBSSL reported a total revenue of Rs.
-13 crores (Rs.
-0.85 crores in FY 2016-17) for the period under review and total comprehensive income of Rs.
-0.94 crores (Rs.
-25.15 crores in FY 2016-17).
-During the previous year, FBSSL concluded a slump sale of its publishing business into Westland Publications Limited (An Amazon entity).
-The results of the current year are hence not comparable with the results of the previous year.
+("FBSSL") a subsidiary of the Company, is engaged in the business of providing business support and consultancy services relating to accounting, merchandising, human resources, payroll etc. FBSSL reported a total revenue of Rs.
+19.03 crores (Rs.
+13.00 crores in FY 2017-18) for the period under review and total comprehensive income of Rs.
+0.85 crore (Rs.
+0.94 crore in FY 2017-18).

-During the year under review, the Company has not accepted any deposits from the public.
-As on 31st March 2018, there were no deposits which were unclaimed and due for repayment.
+During the year under review, the Company has not accepted any deposits from the Public.
+As on 31st March 2019, there were no deposits which were unclaimed and due for repayment.

 16. Significant and material orders passed by regulators or courts

-No significant or material orders were passed by the regulators or courts or tribunals impacting the going concern status and Companys operations in future.
+No significant or material orders were passed, during the period under review, by the regulators or courts or tribunals impacting the going concern status and Companys operations in future.

 17. Material changes and commitments, if any, affecting the financial position of the Company